vizia/vizia-book/src/quickstart/binding.md

 }
 ```

 This sets up a binding which updates the value of the label whenever the `count` changes.
-We can depict this with the following diagram, where the orange arrow shows the direct link between the data and the label:
+We can depict this with the following diagram, where the green arrow shows the direct link between the data and the label:

 <img src="../img/binding.svg" alt="Diagram of event propagation" width="400"/>